-The Templars of Honor and Temperance is an organization established in 1845 in the U.S. The group currently exists in Scandinavia.
+The Templars of Honor and Temperance is an organization formed in 1845.
+It was in the U.S. The group currently exists in Scandinavia.
 It accepts as members men of high moral character.
-The brotherhood is based on the principles of teetotalism, truth, brotherly love, purity and fidelity.
+The brotherhood is based on five principles.
+They’re abstaining from alcohol, truth, brotherly love, purity and fidelity.

 Its goals are simple.
 They are to